Stephen-Gates/report-gallery/docs/questions.md

     1. Who are the stakeholders?
     1. Who is responsible for an application?
 1. [How many applications do we have?][inventory]
+1. [What applications support user groups?][landscape-application-user-group]
+    1. Which applications do "external" user groups use? :fontawesome-solid-tag:{: .grey }   <!-- this requires an internal/external tag on the user group factsheet -->
 1. [When are applications planned to change?][roadmap-application]
     1. When will successor applications replace existing applications?
 <!-- Application × User Group factsheet questions -->